-A former member of the Blue Devil football program, Loebner spent two years (2009-10) as a recruiting assistant at his alma mater.
+A former member of the Blue Devil football program, Loebner spent two years (2009-10) as a recruiting assistant at his alma mater before serving one season (2011) as a graduate assistant coach.

 Loebner, a native of West Linn, Ore., graduated from Duke in 2009 with a degree in sociology.